AzumattDev/WardIsLove/README.md

 Another dedicated ward mod brought to you by the Author of BetterWards.
 Based around the idea that wards should be individually configurable.
 Managed with a simple GUI interface for admins.

-`This mod is NOT backwards compatible with BetterWards.`
+`This mod is NOT backwards compatible with BetterWards.` `This mod uses ServerSync, if installed on the server and the config is set to be forced, it will sync all configs to client`

 > ## Features
 ### Everything listed below is a feature in the mod.
 The config values dictate the `GLOBAL` defaults for these values.
 Admins can change the individual options via the GUI per ward.
 * Easy to use GUI interface for admins to configure wards (and owners, in a limited GUI interface, if server allows via config)